 This test will collect a sample of the cells on the cervix, which will be sent to our outside lab to be tested for the human papilloma virus (HPV), precancer, or cancer cells within the cervix.
-Our facilities in San Marcos and New Braunfels, TX are staffed with a medical team that is gentle and compassionate with patients of all ages.
+Our facility New Braunfels, TX is staffed with a medical team that is gentle and compassionate with patients of all ages.
 We want you to have regular pap tests (as advised by your OBGYN) and the five minutes it takes to prepare and perform the pap could prolong your life with early detection.
 If you have an abnormal result, we will do our best to make the next steps less stressful and with excellent care.

 "Lauren has a great personable presence.
 She introduced herself and told me about her family-that was awesome.
 She is good at listening and asking questions.
 She was genuinely open to helping with issues.I was completely impressed and the office staff was great too."- M.P. / ZocDoc / Mar 28, 2018

 "Even though there was a baby on the way, the doctor fit me into her schedule and really listened to me about my concerns.
 There wasn't a wait, and everyone was friendly."- Anonymous / ZocDoc / May 20, 2022

 "Quick and painless.
 Professional and friendly office."- Anonymous / ZocDoc / May 20, 2022

 "She was great; the wait was not."- Anonymous / ZocDoc / May 20, 2022

 "She was very knowledgable, understanding, and reassuring.
 I would definitely recommend her, especially if this is your first OB/GYN appointment!"- Anonymous / ZocDoc / May 20, 2022